MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Set-LabelPolicy -Identity Global -AdvancedSettings @{MaxFileSizeInMBForProtection="5000"}
 ```

-> [!IMPORTANT]
+> [!CAUTION]
-> Protecting and unprotecting large files via PowerShell or the File Explorer may have undesirable effects on the memory usage.
-We recommend raising this maximum only when neccesary and returning it to the default when possible.
+> Raising this maximum and then protecting and unprotecting large files via PowerShell or the File Explorer may cause the protection/un-protection process to fail.
+>
+> The actual maximum file size will differ depending on your system's operating system and artchiecture.
+>
+> We recommend raising this maximum with caution.
 >

 ## Next steps

 Now that you've customized the Azure Information Protection unified labeling client, see the following resources for additional information that you might need to support this client: